dmbarbour/glas/docs/GlasApps.md

 The runtime implements a key-value database API with both shared persistent and private in-memory data.
 The persistent database is configured externally and may include distributed databases.
 The database should implicitly support transactions, accelerated representations, and content-addressed storage for large values.

 Database keys are aligned to a hierarchical directory structure, and integrate some logic for persistence.
 A basic key might be constructed as `sys.db.dir(oldDir, "foo")`, while an in-memory key might use `sys.db.rtdir(fooDir)`.
-We might understand the latter as mapping to `"oldDir/foo/~"` where `~` maps to an in-memory overlay specific to the runtime instance, except that `~` is abstracted to control accidents.
+We might understand the latter as mapping to `"oldDir/foo/~"` where `~` maps to an in-memory overlay specific to the runtime instance, albeit with `~` abstracted.

 Supported data types should at least include variables, queues, and bags.
 These are simple to implement and have convenient behavior in context of concurrency, distribution, and network partitioning: